 If you happen to know the Korean Golbangyi in English, please share.

-slug snails but not all.
+Koreans do eat a few kinds of snails but not all.
 Golbangyi is perhaps the most popular among them and it is mostly consumed from a can.
 Fresh golbangyi is available sometimes but it is a pain to get the meat out of the shell if you know what I mean.

 Golbangyi is delicious.
 Its texture is similar to clam.
 So if you like clams, you won’t have a problem with golbangyi.

 this special ingredient I use often in Korean salad.
 This the Korean green plum extract (maeshil jeup).
 You might be able to find this golden syrup in a big Korean store.

-If you can’t find it, omit it.
-Instead use the reserved 2 tablespoon of golbangyi juice from the can.
+Taste it!
+Then, adjust the seasonings as you like.
 You can eat the salad alone but try mixing with thin wheat noodles to make complete meal.

+Cold and refreshing!
+You’ve just got one exotic meal of the summer to remember.
 I gave a little portion to my children as a lunch.
 It was spicy but they liked it.